Here at BookSpring, we’re big on books but we’re small on staff.

 Here are some things to consider if you are wondering if BookSpring is the right fit for you or your group’s volunteer efforts:

 - BookSpring serves the community in a variety of locations, so there’s bound to be one near you!

 - You can select your level of involvement:

 - regular, set volunteer schedules are available

 - one-time activity sign-ups are also available

-- Direct service and behind-the-scenes opportunities are available to suit everyone’s comfort level.
+- Direct service with children and behind-the-scenes opportunities are available to suit everyone’s comfort level.